varigence/docs/bimlflex/release-notes/new-features-2018.1.md

 BimlFlex Metadata management now has support to save and restore Snapshots of the current metadata.
 This is useful for versioning as well as rollback for rapid, agile development processes.

-## Data Vault Modelling
+## Data Vault Modeling

 ### BimlFlex full support for insert only Data Vault implementations

 BimlFlex Data Vault patterns now have full, end to end support for insert only Data Warehouses.
-This removes effective to dates, is current flags as well as the end dating logic to optimise for data warehouse load performance.
+This removes effective to dates, is current flags as well as the end dating logic to optimize for data warehouse load performance.
 As a query support construct, Point In Time tables can be used to derive full timelines when necessary.
 To exclude end dating code, use the setting `EnableEndDateRdv`.
 Set to `"N"` for insert only scenarios.

 ## Data Vault Acceleration

 ### Controlled acceleration of Link Satellites

 A setting has been added that control if the Data Vault Accelerator should create Link Satellites for generated Links.
-For some modelling approaches the effectiveness of a relationship is tracked in a Hub rather than a Link Satellite, in other scenarios the link satellite adds limited functionality.
+For some modeling approaches the effectiveness of a relationship is tracked in a Hub rather than a Link Satellite, in other scenarios the link satellite adds limited functionality.
 This setting controls the automatic acceleration of the Link Satellites.

 The setting `DvAccelerateLinkSatellite` has been added to the `Settings` sheet.
 This controls if Link Satellites should be accelerated.
 This feature has a default value of `"N"`, meaning no Link Satellites will be accelerated unless it is updated to `"Y"`.
 Overrides can be created using attribute `SettingValue` definitions for specific source tables that should have a different setting to the defined default.